After 20 years of private one-on-one music teaching, we've made a discovery.

 Ever seen a sample of a typical 1800's grade school test?
 The barre was high, and these kids knew their stuff!
 In the school houses of the past, many students of varying ages, levels, and ability, successfully learned together, and made extraordinary progress, under the supervision of one teacher.

 To understand how to be great at playing....let's take a look at what happens (and doesn't happen) during a traditional one-on-one private lesson....

-Nothing against our childhood music lessons (I dearly loved my first piano teacher, and modeled my first 20 years of music teaching after her).
-But, the traditional private lesson is BACKWARD!
-If you've ever experienced private lessons, they were most likely 30 minutes once a week (mine were, too).
+Nothing against anyone's childhood music lessons (I dearly loved my first piano teacher, and modeled my first 25 years of music teaching after her).
+But, the traditional one-on-one private lesson is BACKWARD!
+If you've ever experienced those private lessons, they were most likely 30 minutes once a week (mine were, too).
 During the week, on your own, is when you were expected to make the real progress - to remember what was taught/fixed during the lesson, make improvements, memorize stuff, drill on exercises and scales.
 Then, at the next lesson, the pressure was on to present all that...perfectly...then grab the next assignments.
-Your teacher sat next to you, ever at the ready to correct mistakes (sometimes before you even made them!).
-There's a problem with traditional private lessons, and it puts music learners at a huge disadvantage, without even realizing it.
+Your teacher sat next to you, showing you everything you needed to know, providing music theory, playing the music so you could hear the finished product, ever at the ready to correct mistakes (sometimes before you even made them!).
+This method of teaching has long been the gold standard, but there's a problem with traditional private lessons, and it puts music learners at a huge disadvantage, without even realizing it.
 Let's examine some serious and obvious flaws with that model...and how to fix them!

 Flaws with the traditional private 30-minute weekly lesson: